-Fig. 4-23 Group Profile window, Category tab
+Fig. 5-5 Group Profile window, Category tab, LDAP group

-The Profile option is used for viewing/creating the filtering profile of the defined entity (static or dynamic group, user member, or container).
+The Profile option is used for viewing/creating the filtering profile of the defined entity (NT group or LDAP static or dynamic group, user member, or LDAP container).
 Entries made in the Category, Redirect URL, and Filter Options tabs comprise the profile string for the entity.